-How to diversify your business
+How to make your business more diverse

 Why should you diversify?